 Originally published in Spectre.
 Republished with permission.
-The author would like to thank JN Chien and David Brophy for their helpful comments on this piece.
+The author would like to thank JN and David Brophy for their helpful comments on this piece.
+Read this article in Chinese.

 “The social revolution of the nineteenth century cannot take its poetry from the past but only from the future.
 It cannot begin with itself before it has stripped away all superstition about the past.
 The former revolutions required recollections of past world history in order to smother their own content.
 The revolution of the nineteenth century must let the dead bury their dead in order to arrive at its own content.
 There the phrase went beyond the content—here the content goes beyond the phrase.” – Karl Marx, The Eighteenth Brumaire of Louis Bonaparte (1852)